sacquatella/tock-helm-chart/README.md

 ## What is deployed

 The chart deploy all tock components.
 It's able also to deploy a mongodb database (Bitnami mongoDb chart is used as subchart) or use an existing mongodb backend.
+In the same feeling, with version 24.3.2 of tock, opensearch can be deployed as sub chart (opensearch chart is used as subchart).

 ![Tock on K8S](plantuml-img.png)